 Following the loss of almost all their land to ranches and soya and sugarcane plantations, thousands of Guarani are living in overcrowded reserves, and some are camped by the side of highways.

 Some Guarani leaders who have led their communities’ reoccupations of their land, such as the internationally-renowned Marcos Veron, have been assassinated.

-Download Survival’s report on the situation of the Guarani, sent to the United Nations last year.
+Survival has put together a report on the situation of the Guarani, sent to the United Nations last year.